matttgregg/advent2020/README.md

 * Who's instinct, on first getting onto the plane, is to hack into the flight computer?
 I'm a little creeped out that we didn't even have a slight motivation for doing this. :)

+# Day 10

+:D Pleasantly uneven parts 1 and 2.
+Part 1 - sort and count the gap sizes.
+Part 2...
+(Probably not just me - looking at the official AoC stats page this day has a significant number of people with just part 1 complete, a much larger proportion than on previous days.)

+Neither need extremely esoteric solutions.
+Part 2 falls quickly to some dynamic programming, and well known tricks to avoid wasteful calculations.
+The interesting part is that without some sort of smart ass-ery to improve efficiency, you're likely looking at your computer melting before getting anywhere.
+(Previous days have been much more lenient on inefficient solutions.)
+Done cleanly however, my runtime comes in happily under 1 ms.

+Also - fewer problems with the borrow checker, getting a much stronger intuition for working with the language, what's idiomatic, how to read it.

+Looking around at some other solutions:

+* Analytical solutions.
+I need to get my head around these.

+* Tricks to sub-divide the problem.
+This is really interesting - visualizations show that the problem does easily sub-divide (and easy enough to see why), which allows a more straight solution.
+The interesting thing is that the dynamic programming approach with blind memo-ization takes advantage of this *even without explicitly coding it*, which is cool.
+Generally however, I do agree that getting a 'feel' for a problem is a really important, besides just throwing a generalised algorithm at it.

+When I have time, I might remove the recursion as an exercise.
+It's always a good thing to do for practice.